Free Zone (film)

 Free Zone is a 2005 film directed by Amos Gitai.
 Shot in Israel and Jordan, the Israeli-Belgian-French-Spanish production stars Israeli Jewish actress Hanna Laslo, Palestinian actress Hiam Abbass, and Israeli-American actress Natalie Portman.

 It is the second film of Gitai's "Border" or "Frontier" trilogy.

 The film made its debut at the 2005 Cannes Film Festival on May 19, 2005.
-It was released in Israel on June 9, 2005, and then appeared at numerous other film festivals throughout the rest of the year, having a limited release on December 16, 2005 in the United States.
+It was released in Israel on June 9, 2005, and then appeared at numerous other film festivals throughout the rest of the year, with a limited release on December 16, 2005, in the United States.

 Plot

 Rebecca (Natalie Portman) is a young American woman who has lived in Jerusalem for several months.
 She has just ended her marriage with a Jewish man, Breitberg, after he tells her of having raped a Palestinian woman while he was a soldier.
 Rebecca herself has a Jewish father but a gentile mother and so, despite her Jewish upbringing, is not considered a Jew according to religious tradition.
 Crying openly, Rebecca enters a tourist cab, driven by a Jewish Israeli woman, Hanna (Hanna Laslo), who is the daughter of Holocaust survivors.
 Hanna's destination, to which Rebecca agrees to accompany her, is the free-trade zone or "Free Zone" near Jordan's borders with Syria, Iraq, and Saudi Arabia to collect money owed to her husband, who has recently been wounded in a rocket attack.
 Upon reaching the Free Zone, they meet up with Laila (Hiam Abbass), a Palestinian woman who serves as the contact for Hanna's husband's black market partnership with a man known as "the American."
 The three women set off on a tense journey to retrieve Hanna's money and to find the American's son, Walid, who may have absconded with the money.

 The film is bookended by a rendition of the traditional Passover song "Had Gadya", performed by Chava Alberstein.
 The song "Ain Ani" by Shotei Hanevua also plays in the taxi at the end of the film.